denispol/Toutui/README.md

 For general feedback/questions than can't be in issues, use [discussions](https://github.com/AlbanDAVID/Toutui/discussions).

 ### 🍏 **macOS**
-The app is developed and tested on linux distributions so it's may be difficult to use it on macOS.
-However, we try to make it compatible with macOS but some issues are present for now:
+The app is developed and tested on Linux distributions, so it **may be difficult to use on macOS**.
+However, we are working to make it compatible with macOS, but some issues are still present for now.
 - `cvlc` option is not available.

 ### 🎨 **UI**